 #7.
 How to ascertain the “opportunities” in ISO 9001 QMS?

 - As per the ISO 9001:2015, the opportunity of an organization’s top management lies in being fully involved in the QMS by formulating the quality objectives vis-a-vis the quality policy.

 - Evidently, the related ISO standards also discuss the opportunity to spread awareness of the quality policy of the organization and quality objectives at all managerial levels.

 - Furthermore, the ISO certification 9001 emphasizes to look out opportunities of proactive enhancement instead of reactive enhancement.
 This means to work out on preventive actions rather than taking actions only when the things go wrong.

 #8.
 What are “Threats” under ISO certification 9001?

 Under ISO 9001:2015, Risk or ‘threat’ is elaborated as “the effect of uncertainty”.
-This can be favorable as well as detrimental.
+This can be favourable as well as detrimental.
 Hence, the organization must:

 - Recognize its potential business risks

 The process of risk management as explained above is common to various ISO standards such as ISO 14001, ISO 45001, ISO 22000 etc.